Colposcopy and Cervical BiopsySkip to the navigation

 Colposcopy is done to:

 - Look at the cervix for problem areas when a Pap test was abnormal.
-If an area of abnormal tissue is found during colposcopy, a cervical biopsy or a biopsy from inside the opening of the cervix (endocervical canal) is usually done.
+If an area of abnormal tissue is found, a biopsy is often done.

 - Check a sore or other problem (such as genital warts) found on or around the vagina and cervix.

 - Follow up on abnormal areas seen on a previous colposcopy.
-Colposcopy can also be done to see if treatment for a problem worked.
+It can also be done to see if treatment for a problem worked.

-- Look at the cervix for problem areas if an HPV test shows a high-risk type of HPV is present.
+- Look at the cervix for problem areas if an HPV test shows a high-risk type of HPV.